});

 • Repeated failed login attempts

-Early detection allows organisations to intervene before attackers can cause damage.
+Early detection allows teams to respond before damage occurs.

 Zero Trust Architecture

-Even with advanced tools in place, human error remains a leading cause of data breaches.
-Security awareness training is essential to reduce the risk of theft.
-Employees should learn to:
+Even with advanced security tools, human error remains a leading cause of breaches.

 • Use password managers securely